bhatti/formicary/docs/swagger.md

 | webhook | [Webhook](#webhook) |  | No |

 #### TaskExecution

+TaskExecution records the execution of a task or a unit of work, carried out by ant-workers in accordance with the specifications of the task-definition.
+It captures the status and the outputs produced by the task execution, storing them in the database and the object-store.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |